tcltk/tcl/doc/markdown/info.md

 The following *subcommand* values are supported by **info class**:

 [info]{.cmd} [class]{.sub} [call]{.lit} [class]{.arg} [method]{.arg}
 : Returns a description of the method implementations that are used to provide a stereotypical instance of *class*'s implementation of *method* (stereotypical instances being objects instantiated by a class without having any object-specific definitions added).
-This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of **method** for an ordinary method, **filter** for an applied filter, **private** for a private method, and [unknown] for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as *method* for the **method** type, and "[unknown]" for the [unknown] type), a word giving the fully qualified name of the class that defined the method, and a word describing the type of method implementation (see **info class methodtype**).
+This consists of a list of lists of four elements, where each sublist consists of a word that describes the general type of method implementation (being one of **method** for an ordinary method, **filter** for an applied filter, [**private** for a private method,]{version="TIP500"} and [unknown] for a method that is invoked as part of unknown method handling), a word giving the name of the particular method invoked (which is always the same as *method* for the **method** type, and "[unknown]" for the [unknown] type), a word giving the fully qualified name of the class that defined the method, and a word describing the type of method implementation (see **info class methodtype**).

-    Note that there is no inspection of whether the method implementations actually use [next] to transfer control along the call chain, and the call chains that this command files do not actually contain private methods.
+    Note that there is no inspection of whether the method implementations actually use [next] to transfer control along the call chain, [and the call chains that this command files do not actually contain private methods.]{version="TIP500"}

 **info class constructor** *class*
 : This subcommand returns a description of the definition of the constructor of class *class*.
 The definition is described as a two element list; the first element is the list of arguments to the constructor in a form suitable for passing to another call to **proc** or a method definition, and the second element is the body of the constructor.
 If no constructor is present, this returns the empty list.